 Melbourne Ice Bar Prices

-Upon arrival to Melbourne Ice Bar, you’ll get rugged up in boots (if you’re wearing sandals) as well as a fur-lined poncho to keep you warm.
+Upon arrival at Melbourne Ice Bar, you’ll get rugged up in boots (if you’re wearing sandals) as well as a fur-lined poncho to keep you warm.
 You’ll have to put all your belongings in a locker as you’re not allowed to take them in with you.

 Enter through the fridge-type door and into the one and only, IceBar Melbourne.
 In the bar, you’ll be welcomed by several ice sculptures, an ice hockey table as well as several ice thrones.
 Head up to the Ice Bar and explore the detailed cocktail menu, order your drink and enjoy the atmosphere.